SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/04_CPP_Course.md

 }
 ```

 Functions that have same signature but have different return type is syntax error.
-Bu if the signatures different, the return type different do not cause a syntax error.
+Bu if the signatures different, the return type difference do not cause a syntax error.
 ```cpp
 // Syntax ERROR example
 int foo(int);